agileadam/docker-drupal/README.md

 Here's an example running the container, forwarding port `8080` like before, but also mounting Drupal's `sites/all/modules/custom/` folder to my local `modules/` folder.
 I can then start writing code on my local machine, directly in this folder, and it will be available inside the container:

-	docker run -d --name mycontainer -p 8080:80 -v `pwd`/modules:/var/www/sites/all/modules/custom -t agileadam/drupal-7.50
+	docker run -d --name mycontainer -p 8080:80 -p 8022:22 -v `pwd`/modules:/var/www/sites/all/modules/custom -t agileadam/drupal-7.50

 ### Using Drush

 Using Drush aliases, you can directly execute Drush commands locally and have them be executed inside the container.

+*This docker image uses Drush 7.
+You will only be able to talk to the docker-hosted site using Drush 7.*

 Create a new aliases file in your home directory and add the following:

 	# ~/.drush/docker.aliases.drushrc.php
 	<?php
-	$aliases['agileadam_drupal'] = array(
+	$aliases['mycontainer'] = array(
 	  'root' => '/var/www',
 	  'remote-user' => 'root',
 	  'remote-host' => 'localhost',